 On average, men tell their partner they love them after 88 days.

-Women take about 134 days on average.
-(That’s 50% longer than how long men take!)
+Women take an average time of about 134 days !
+(That's 50% longer than how long men take!)

 You could argue that men are also more likely to say they are in love sooner to get into bed faster with a woman.
 But if that were true, he'd use that opportunity on one of the first few dates.
 We'd see love timelines around 7 days instead of 88.